rfulop/UptoboxDlEngine/README.md

 # Uptobox Downloader
 Downloader based on zone-telechargement and uptobox.

-Still in developpement (It means many bugs can appear.
-So please be indulgent.)
+## Still in developpement
+It means many bugs can appear.
+So please be indulgent.
+Partitioned things like series or big games are not supported yet.

 ## Project Overview
 This script is currently workink only on UNIX and it requests python3.